dnvriend/akka-persistence-inmemory/documents/QueryConsumerArchitecture.md

  * handing the response, which consists of a chunk of data beginning from the log position,
  * issuing the maximum number of messages the client can handle by means of a back pressure mechanism

-# Refactoring the akka persistence in-memory query clients
+# Refactoring the pekko persistence in-memory query clients
-When looking at the design of the Akka Persistence, the client api are also fully separate of the producer of the log.
-When we copy the design of Kafka, the following changes to the design to the akka persistence in-memory query api clients can be made:
+When looking at the design of the Pekko Persistence, the client api are also fully separate of the producer of the log.
+When we copy the design of Kafka, the following changes to the design to the pekko persistence in-memory query api clients can be made:

  * active clients that `pull` from the broker by issuing `fetch` requests,